Filter Cookbook

 curl -X POST https://app.thogits.com/api/thogits/search \ -H "Content-Type: application/json" \ -b cookies.txt -c cookies.txt \ -d '{"filter": {"Task.priority": 1}}'When you provide a bare value (not wrapped in an operator object), it is treated as an equality check.
 This is shorthand for {"Task.priority": {"eq": 1}}.

 Section titled “4.
-Select variant match”Find tasks that are currently in progress.
+Select variant equality”Find tasks that are currently in progress.

 Filter: